OrHasan/Captcha_Analyzer/README.md

 </div>

 These are the steps the program follows:
-1. Using Selenium, screenshot the captcha element
+1. Use Selenium to screenshot the captcha element
-2. Remove the frame & Filter the noise from the captcha with the selected method
+2. Remove the frame and filter the noise from the captcha using the selected method
-3. Send filtered picture to the API model ("Text Captcha Breaker")
+3. Send the filtered image to the API model ("Text Captcha Breaker")
-4. Correct the API results as to the specific captcha
+4. Correct the API results specific to the captcha
-5. Send the result back to the site and check if passed
+5. Send the result back to the site and check if it passes
-6. Save the captcha, the filtered captcha and the filtering process with the pass/fail result in history folder for future ML improvements
+6. Save the captcha, the filtered captcha, and the filtering process with the pass/fail result in the history folder for future ML improvements
-7. Redo the above steps if the site is asking for another captcha (There are two consecutive captchas in case of running on "Zone-h" with a search filter, and more times in case of failing)
+7. Repeat the above steps if the site requests another captcha (e.g. two consecutive captchas on "Zone-h" with a search filter, or more in case of failure)
-8. Send the ZHE & PHPSESSID to the calling code, to able it to run without the captcha requirement
+8. Send the ZHE & PHPSESSID cookies to the calling code to enable it to run without the captcha requirement
-9. Extract the relevant data from the website and save it into SQL DB
+9. Extract relevant data from the website and save it into an SQL database

 ### Methods
 14 different methods were tested simultaneously on 50 manually pre-solved captchas.
-Thanks to this comparison, the best method was chosen as default, replacing a different one who once considered the best, and by that improving the single char detection by 13.6%, and the overall results by 26%.
+Based on this comparison, the best method was chosen as the default, replacing the previously considered best method.
+This change improved single character detection by 13.6% and overall results by 26%.

 <div align="center">